cjw-network/CjwConfigProcessorBundle/Resources/doc/help/param_list.en.md

 This view is responsible for displaying the entirety of the processed parameters of your Symfony server.

-The view provides every parameter which is know to the Symfony application and displays them without any limitations.
+The view provides every parameter which is known to the Symfony application and displays them without any limitations.
 That means that there is no site access filter applied to this assortment of parameters and every bit of configuration can be found here (as long as it arrived in your Symfony application).